Consulting Spend Management: What It Is and Why It Matters

 Three reasons.

 The data problem.
 Consulting spend lives in multiple systems (procurement, finance, project management) and is classified inconsistently.
 Building a unified view required manual effort that wasn't scalable.
-AI-powered invoice analysis has changed this — it's now possible to automatically discover and classify consulting engagements from transactional data.
+Working from the transactional data itself - invoices and contracts, classified upward - changes this: the full picture can be built from documents the organisation already has.

 The tracking problem.
 Consulting delivery happens between people, not inside systems.
 A project manager knows whether the consulting firm is delivering.
 But that knowledge stays in their head, in emails, and in meeting notes.
 Extracting it required either manual reporting (which doesn't scale) or forcing people into another software platform (which they won't use).
-Conversational AI agents that work through Teams or Slack solve this by meeting people where they already work.
+A structured review solves this differently: short, focused conversations with the people who own each engagement, anchored in what the invoices and contracts already show.

 The intervention problem.
 Knowing about a problem is useless without the ability to act.
-Traditional dashboards show data but don't drive action.
-Effective consulting spend management requires a workflow that connects detection to decision: identify the issue, assign ownership, track resolution, and measure impact.
-This is the action-and-insight loop that makes the difference between reporting and management.
+Reports that list findings don't drive action.
+Effective consulting spend management connects detection to decision: identify the issue, assign ownership, and follow through.
+That is why the output should be an action plan, not a report.

 Who uses it?